pingcap/docs/production-deployment-using-tiup.md

         tiup mirror merge tiup-custom-mirror-v1.5.2
         ```

-    5. When the above steps are complete, check the results by running the `tiup list'command.
+    5. When the above steps are complete, check the results by running the `tiup list`command.
 In this document's example, you can find the `v1.5.2` version of the corresponding components in the outputs of `tiup list tiup` and `tiup list cluster`.

 #### Step 2: Deploy the offline TiUP component